n0tpyrk/CMRS/Hardware/README.md

 To add the library, open Tools -> Manage Libraries.
 Then search PubSubClient, and install.
 If it cannot be found in the Library Manager, please download it form this repository or from [knolleary/pubsubclient](https://github.com/knolleary/pubsubclient).
-Too import zip Arduino libraries, please refer to this guide [Installing Libraries](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries).
+To import zip Arduino libraries, please refer to this guide [Installing Libraries](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries).